bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 showQuestionNo               boolean     Show the question no. / no. of questions?
 0 checkAllStars                boolean     Check all stars on star rating by default?
-0 highscoreLimit               integer     Number of entries in the highscore              10 allowEdit                    boolean     Show links to pages and allow to edit answers?
+0 highscoreLimit               integer     Number of entries in the highscore              10 noFormCheck                  boolean     Don´t check for answered questions at all?
+0 allowEdit                    boolean     Show links to pages and allow to edit answers?
 0 allowHtml                    boolean     Allow HTML at question-answers from the BE?
 0 random                       boolean     Enable a random mode?
 Works only with tags.
 0